This module will allow you to access and start working on Milo.

 You could also search for contacts by email address, or volunteer opportunities by the opportunity reference number (e.g. VO12345).

-Lastly, if you accidentally delete a record, fear not – there’s a recycle bin so you can view and restore recently-deleted items if necessary.
+If you accidentally delete a record, fear not – there’s a recycle bin so you can view and restore recently-deleted items if necessary.
+To access it, click on the icon in the top left of the screen that looks like 9 dots and start to type ‘recycle bin’.

-The standard Milo objects (Organisations, Contacts, Volunteering Opportunities, etc.) appear as tabs along the ribbon at the top of the screen.
-You can choose which tabs you want to appear on this ribbon – we’ll look at this at the end of this module.
+The standard Milo objects (Organisations, Contacts, Volunteering Opportunities, etc.) appear as tabs along the top of the screen.
+You can choose which tabs you want to appear here – we’ll look at this at the end of this module.

 By clicking into each of these tabs, you will go to the home screen for each object.
 For example, if you click on Organisations, you will see a screen like this: